PDF DPI Analyzer

 What is DPI in PDFs?

 DPI (Dots Per Inch) measures the resolution of raster images embedded within PDF documents.
 It's important to note that PDFs themselves don't have a single DPI value - they are containers that can hold various types of content including text, vector graphics, and raster images.
-Only raster images (like photographs and scanned documents) have specific DPI values, while vector graphics and text are resolution-independent and can scale to any size without losing quality.
+Only raster images have specific DPI values.

 Why 300 DPI is the Industry Standard